flojoy-ai/studio/blocks/HARDWARE/DAQ_BOARDS/NATIONAL_INSTRUMENTS/COMPACT_DAQ/CONFIG_TASK_SAMPLE_CLOCK_TIMING/example.md

-This app shows how to use create accelerometer input block for with National Instruments Compact DAQ module.
+This app shows how to use a thermocouple and voltage input blocks for with National Instruments Compact DAQ modules.

 Blocks used:

+- `CREATE_TASK_ANALOG_INPUT_THERMOCOUPLE`
-- `CREATE_TASK_ANALOG_INPUT_ACCELEROMETER`
+- `CREATE_TASK_ANALOG_INPUT_VOLTAGE`
 - `CONFIG_TASK_SAMPLE_CLOCK_TIMINGS`
+- `TASK_WAIT_UNTIL_DONE`
-- `READ_TASK`
+- 2x `READ_TASK`
-- `LINE`
+- 2x `LINE`

 The blocks were connected as shown, and the app was run.
-The result displayed the first 100 samples taken from the device buffer for 3 channels.
+The result displayed the first 100 samples taken from the two devices' buffer for multiple channels.
+The app ensures that the operation is complete for the thermocouple task before stopping it.